euclidts/viage/README.md

 ++ timeout for connection (3h)
 ++ position Title in error header

+* line skipt in calculation document
+* pull list of new teams when one is added

 # Server side

 * notify unique download in the onboarding mail